ja-guzzle/docs/docs/how_to_guides/Processing/Processing.md

 ## FAQs

-1. How guzzle behaves when external and internal template are the same? <br />
+1. How Guzzle behaves when external and internal template are the same? <br />
 Ans.
 Guzzle will show only one option in UI, external will take priority.
 2. Where Guzzle can place an external template? <br />
-Ans. /guzzle/default/ext/Processing/template/{new_temp}.yml|
+Ans. /Guzzle/default/ext/Processing/template/{new_temp}.yml|